SSWConsulting/SSW.Rules.Content/rules/html-css-do-you-know-how-to-create-spaces-in-a-web-page/rule.md

     url: https://ssw.com.au/people/adam-cogan
   - title: Tiago Araujo
     url: https://ssw.com.au/people/tiago-araujo
-related: []
+related:
+  - format-new-lines
 redirects: []
 ---

-There are many scenarios where you need some extra space in a web page.
+There are many scenarios where you need some extra space in a web page (HTML or Markdown).
 No matter which one you are at, CSS is the answer.

 <!--endintro-->